 First and foremost, your diet needs to be on point.
-You have to make sure that you're eating clean, healthy, nutrition dense food.
-When you're confined your meal plan is optimal, you can then perfect your training.
-Making sure you're getting to the gym as often as you can and you're pushing it to re-max day in and day out.
+You have to make sure that you're eating clean, healthy, nutrition-dense food.
+When you're confident your meal plan is optimal, you can then perfect your training.

-You need muscle to burn fat people; it's the second part of the equation.
-Also make sure you're doing cardio (how much you do depends on your metabolism, bodytype, activity level, etc.).
+You need muscle to burn fat; it's the second part of the equation.
+Also make sure you're doing cardio (how much you do depends on your metabolism, body type, activity level, etc.).
 Once you're committed to your training, you're ready for the last piece of the puzzle: Supplements.

-A report from the Council for Responsible Nutrition (CRN) found that ongoing use of multivitamins (preferably with minerals) and other single-nutrient supplements (like calcium or folic acid) demonstrated quantifiable positive impact in areas ranging from strengthening the immune system of highly-vulnerable elderly patients, to drastically reducing the risk of neural tube birth defects such as spina bifida.
+A report from the Council for Responsible Nutrition (CRN) found that ongoing use of multivitamins (preferably with minerals) and other single-nutrient supplements (like calcium or folic acid) demonstrated quantifiable positive impact in a wide variety of health-related areas.*

-Not to mention, when you're dieting, you're depleting some of your own vitamins/minerals AND/OR not taking in some of the essential nutrients you get from foods you've cut out of your diet.
+Not to mention, when you're dieting, you're sometimes not taking in some of the essential nutrients you typically get from foods you've cut out of your diet.

 You probably know that amino acids are the building blocks of protein.
-When you eat a protein food, it gets digested in the stomach and intestine into individual amino acids and short chains of amino acids that are small enough to be absorbed into the bloodstream.
+When you eat a protein food, it gets digested into individual amino acids and short chains of amino acids that are small enough to be absorbed into the bloodstream.

-Branched chain amino acids have been scientifically proven to help speed recovery and enhance ATP production and promote cell volumization, avoid fatigue by blocking entry of fatigue-inducing tryptophan into the brain, increase protein synthesis, immune function and digestive health, promote vasodilation which can lead to better assimilation and absorption of protein, and elevate growth hormone levels.
+Branched-chain amino acids (BCAAs) have been scientifically proven to help speed recovery and enhance ATP production and promote cell volumization, avoid fatigue by blocking entry of fatigue-inducing tryptophan into the brain, increase protein synthesis, support immune function and digestive health, promote vasodilation which can lead to better assimilation and absorption of protein, and elevate growth hormone levels.*

-This supplement is great while cutting because it ensures you're prevent catabolism (loss of muscle size) and retention of muscle mass, even in a calorie deficit.
+This supplement is great while cutting because it ensures you're preventing catabolism (loss of muscle size) and promoting retention of muscle mass, even in a calorie deficit.

 3. Whey Protein

-Whey protein (the highest quality and best form of protein) is incredible stuff.
-It provides the body with the necessary building blocks to produce amino acids that are used for building muscle tissue.
-Whoa!
-Nearly every bodybuilder knows the importance of protein supplementation.
+Whey protein provides the body with the necessary building blocks to produce amino acids that are used for building muscle tissue.

 Research suggests that after intensely working out, glutamine levels in the body are reduced by as much as 50%.
 Since the body relies on glutamine as cellular fuel for the immune system, scientific studies suggest that glutamine supplementation can minimize the breakdown of muscle tissue and improve protein metabolism.*